Po Valley: Geology

 The Po Valley and the Adriatic overlay a foreland basin and a system of deeply buried ancient canyons surviving from the tectonic collision of an offshore land mass, Tyrrhenis, with the mainland, an incident within the collision of the African and Eurasian plates.
 Since the Messinian (7–5 mya) the system has been filling with sediment mainly from the older Apennines but also from the Alps.
 The shoreline of the Adriatic depends on a balance between the sedimentation rate and isostatic factors.
 Until about 1950, the Po delta was prograding into the Adriatic.
-After that time due to human alteration of geologic factors, such as the sedimentation rate, the delta has been degrading and the coastline subsiding, resulting in ongoing contemporaneous crises in the city of Venice, where much irreplaceable art and architecture is likely to be lost due to soaring sea level in the next centuries.
-Where the land surface now dips below sea level the river must run at a relative elevation between dikes.
+After that time due to human alteration of geologic factors, such as the sedimentation rate, the delta has been degrading and the coastline subsiding, resulting in ongoing contemporaneous crises in the city of Venice.

 The Malossa gas condensate field was discovered in 1973 and produces at depths of 6 km from the Upper Triassic Dolomia Principale dolomite and the Lower Jurassic Zandobbio dolomite, capped by the Lower Cretaceous Marne di Bruntino marl.